Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

-As the primary institution of this paper, Ghent University (UGent) adheres to a strict code of ethics and complies with the General Data Protection Regulation (GDPR).
-Based on a self-assessment of the study's risks, ethical approval for the research in the paper was obtained from the Faculty of Engineering and Architecture of UGent.

-Thirteen of the domain experts responsible for evaluation agreed to be noted in acknowledgements, and the other three experts wished to remain anonymous.
-They confirmed their understanding of the study's nature and purpose and agreed to use their anonymized data for research purposes.

-\subsection{Soundscape caption evaluation metrics}
+\subsection{Soundscape Caption Evaluation Metrics}

-Inspired by \cite{kasai2021transparent}, we introduce the Transparent Human Benchmark for Soundscapes (THumBS) as a metric for soundscape captions.
-This indicator consists of precision, recall, and other three types of penalty items targeting specific defects.
+Inspired by \cite{kasai2021transparent}, we introduce the Transparent Human Benchmark for Soundscapes (THumBS) as a metric for the ASSC task.
+This indicator consists of precision, recall, and three other types of penalty items targeting specific defects.